gfri-onelogin/fraction-calculator/README.md

 You'll also need to ensure that it's executable:
 ```
-> chmod 755 /path/to/where/you/downloaded/fraction-calculator
+chmod 755 /path/to/where/you/downloaded/fraction-calculator
 ```

-Note: It's way easier to just [clone the repo](#-how-do-i-use-it).
+Note: It's way easier to just [clone the repo](#how-do-i-use-it).

 ## Run Script
 Using the run script just abstracts the python command to run a module away from the user.
-This is not the preferred method of testing the app because I don't know what version of python you're rocking.
+This is not the preferred method of testing the app because I don't know what version of python you're rocking or if you have all the required dependencies.

 ```
-> ./run.sh
+./run.sh
 ```

 # Testing